Sarthak18-DA/OTT-Merger-Analysis-PowerBI/README.md

 • Maintain brand identity while offering cross-platform login and billing integration.

-# 📍Conclusion
+## 📍Conclusion
-This analysis provides a strategic foundation for LioCinema and Jotstar as they prepare for a potential merger.
-By identifying complementary strengths—such as Jotstar’s diverse content library and LioCinema’s strong regional presence—we highlight clear opportunities to create a unified, market-leading OTT platform.
+* This analysis provides a strategic foundation for LioCinema and Jotstar as they prepare for a potential merger.
+By identifying complementary strengths—such as Jotstar’s diverse content library and LioCinema’s strong regional presence we highlight clear opportunities to create a unified, market-leading OTT platform.
-The insights on subscriber behavior, content performance, and upgrade patterns enable data-backed decisions around pricing, user engagement, and content strategy.
+* The insights on subscriber behavior, content performance, and upgrade patterns enable data-backed decisions around pricing, user engagement, and content strategy.
 If acted upon, these findings can significantly reduce churn, enhance user satisfaction, and position the combined entity as a dominant player in India’s digital streaming space.
-The road to integration is complex, but with timely execution of the outlined recommendations, the merger has the potential to deliver long-term growth and competitive advantage.
+* The road to integration is complex, but with timely execution of the outlined recommendations, the merger has the potential to deliver long-term growth and competitive advantage.

 ### 📊 Business Intelligence Report